 Steam locomotive whistles are powered by steam from the boiler and are used to signal a train's approach, warn of danger and often to signify departure.
-The Manor, like many GWR locomotives, has 2 whistles; the second being used to communicate messages to the guard of the train on freight services.
+The 9400 Pannier Tanks, like many GWR locomotives, have 2 whistles; the second being used to communicate messages to the guard of the train on freight services.

-The main whistle is operated using the Space key, with a selection of short whistles operable by holding down Control at the same time.
+The main whistle is operated using the Space key, with a selection of short whistles by holding down Control, and a selection of long whistles by holding down Shift.

 The B key operates the lower tone guard whistle.

+'''

-Key: Space, B, Ctrl Space
+Key: Space, B, Ctrl-Space, Shift-Space

+'''